 - anticipated space needs

-Once the Dean's Office informs the search committee chair that Part I of the Faculty Search Report has been approved, the department may begin evaluating candidate files.
-The job ad must be placed in one printed journal as well as the most appropriate web-based venues.
-Since the full ad will automatically be posted on the college's employment website, it is permissible and indeed preferable to use abbreviated language in the web-based ads, referring potential candidates to the Pomona Employment page.
+Once the Dean's Office informs the search committee chair that Search Report I has been approved, the department may begin evaluating candidate files.
 At this point the department should submit part one of the Search Budget Worksheet [Excel].

-After submitting Faculty Search Report II, the search committee chair meets with the Dean and the Diversity Officer to discuss the Top 10 list.
-In order to prepare for this meeting, the Deans will need 4 to 5 days to review the long short list and dossiers.
-Contact Kerry Roccia in the Dean's Office well in advance to set this meeting.
-After the Top 3 list is approved in writing (email or paper) by the Dean and the Diversity Officer, candidates may be invited for campus interviews.
-In a campus interview, the candidates must meet with the department, the student members of the search committee, the Diversity Officer, the Dean and the President and other interested parties.
-Please see the section in the “Guidelines” with important details regarding campus visits.
+After the Top 3 list is approved in writing (email or paper) by the Dean and the Diversity Officer, candidates may be invited for campus interviews (or Zoom if the pandemic dictates).
+During the interviews, the candidates must meet with the department, the student members of the search committee, the Associate Dean for DEI, the Dean and the President and other interested parties.

-Before any offers can be made, the department must submit Faculty Search Report III to the Dean and the Associate Dean/Diversity Officer for their approval.
+Before any offers can be made, the department must submit Faculty Search Report III to the Associate Dean for DEI and the Dean for approval.
 Faculty Search Report III asks for a two-part recommendation, indicating

 - which of the candidates who have visited campus are acceptable and how the department ranks them and,